sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 ### **Concept**
 For this assignment to execute a powerful State Machine a game that has this in focus was designed.
 This means that the core ability of the player is to change ‘states’ or dimensions.
 To do this AI will be designed to change states using a ‘state machine’ with decision tree properties for dimension handling.

-### State machine
+## State machine
-A state machine allows for one singular action to be performed and all other actions ignored and bypassed by the parent node.
-This allows for  easier debugging throughout the game by improving readablity which for the devloper makes creating specfically more complex AI, Players and transisation between animation and other information.
-This assigment uses state machines to influence the enviorment and enemies via the information the player provides.
-These enemies will than not only be influenced by the player but by other enemies adding more complextiy and varity for the user.
+The State Machine designed for this assessment allows for a single action or script that extends the state to run ignoring other code in other scripts that return States.
+This design unlike the usual state machine means that scripts not in the current state can run if they don’t return a State value.
+Though the original type of state machine is powerful this design allows for more flexible code while maintaining the original functionality of a state machine.
+Allowing for an easier debugging process throughout the game by improving readability for the developer to design complex AI, player animations ect.

-#### State Class
+### State Class
 ```
 class_name State
 extends Node